GeorgePreece/GeorgePreece.github.io/_drafts/2022-02-28-architecture-decision-records.md

 This value is not an excuse to produce minimal documentation but rather a reminder to consider what documentation is valuable.
 We can create ADRs for numerous decisions, but documenting all of them is not always beneficial or practical.
 Again, it is for the team to decide what they consider significant.

 Another decision the team should align on is where these records are stored.
 ADRs should be close to the source code and easily accessible to everyone who needs access.
 Two popular choices are on a project wiki or directly with the source code (in the repository).
 Both options work well.
 Just ensure you stay consistent as this collection will serve as the decision log.

+## Creating an ADR
+All teams should use a template for ADRs.
+Templates help guide the author, informing them of the content required to formalise the decision (almost like a definition of done).
+They also assist with normalisation, making them more predictable and easier to digest for the team.

+There are many openly-available templates out there.
+I would highly recommend starting with an existing template rather than creating your own.
+The team can adapt the template as their ADR usage begins to mature.